Morton L. Topfer Endowed and Distinguished Chair

-Morton L. Topfer is a renowned entrepreneur and philanthropist.
+Morton L. Topfer was a renowned entrepreneur and philanthropist.
 Dr. Topfer pursued graduate level studies in physics at Polytechnic and was awarded an honorary Doctor in Engineering degree in 2002.

 During the second half of the 1990s, New York City experienced an unparalleled boom in broadly defined technology and financial services intensive sectors of the economy.
 Major business arenas are being transformed by the onslaught of technology and financial services enabled innovation.
 The industries profoundly affected by this development include such New York City stalwarts and global positioning for financial services, publishing, entertainment and media, retailing, communications and professional services.

 Practically, New York City has been lagging relative to other parts of the US to nurture, maintain and develop high-tech educational and research infrastructure to support the burgeoning New York-based and global activity of local firms.
 Such programs are critical for the continued growth and development of New York as a technology and financial services intensive region.
 These programs are key sources of human capital and ideas and attract talented and energetic professionals, new business plans and new technology.

 The Morton L. Topfer Chair Mission is to contribute to the development of excellence in education and research in New York by establishing a world-class center in technology and financial management.